excavationhq.commay be a better version of the website for you Take me there

 Welcome to Trojan Groundworks Formed in 2009, Trojan Groundworks has fully skilled personnel to take on contracts and sub-contracting work completing any projects on schedule and to your required specification in a safe and efficient manner.
 Our reputation for reliability and quality gained within the groundworks sector of the construction industry has led to more and more large established building companies / developers and general builders choosing us as their preferred contractor to carry out their groundwork packages, as we have the experience, necessary qualifications and a proven track record.
 Our groundworkers can complete a wide range of works covering new build developments, large extensions, new roads, communal drives, large areas of paving, deep drainage, large areas of hard landscaping and more for our customers.
 We have many regular customers including schools, colleges and national trust sites.
 All our staff have the relevant CRB checks to work unaccompanied within schools, police stations, hospitals, colleges and other sensitive environments.
 All of our groundworkers have CSCS and CPCS cards relevant to their roles, and we hold the required street works qualifications needed to carry out any highways adaptations.
 We have at all times a minimum cover of £10,000,000 public & employers insurance, but if the works require it we can increase this at any time for any contract.
 We are registered with Constructionline and CHAS (construction health & safety) confirming our commitment to H&S. Contact us with the details of your works, and we will supply you with a very competitive rate.

-Our excavation contractors operate in East Sussex and surrounding areas!
+Our excavation experts operate in East Sussex and beyond!

-ExcavationHQ has curated and vetted the Best Excavation Pros arround East Sussex.
-Find the most trustworthy pro today.
+ExcavationHQ has curated and vetted the Best Excavation Contractors in East Sussex.
+Find the most trustworthy contractor today.

 Frequently Asked Questions About Excavation Contractors